NSChristopher/agentic-development-docs/templates/ui-wireframes-template.md

 - **Detail Screen**: ![Detail Screen](path/to/detail-screen.png)
 - **Settings/Profile**:

-<small>(Replace the example image links above with your actual wireframe image paths or URLs.)</small>
+<small>(Replace the example links and images above with your actual wireframe image paths or URLs.)</small>

 ---